-Leasehold Conveyancing in Berwick Upon Tweed - A selection of Queries before buying
+Leasehold Conveyancing in Berwick Upon Tweed - A selection of Questions you should ask Prior to buying

 How many of the leaseholders are in arrears for their maintenance charge payments?
 The majority of Berwick Upon Tweed leasehold flats will have a service bill for the upkeep of the building invoiced on behalf of the management company.
 Where you acquire the apartment you will have to pay this amount, usually quarterly accross the year.
 This can vary from two or three hundred pounds to thousands of pounds for blocks with lifts and large communal grounds.
 There will also be a rentcharge to be met annual, this is usually not a exorbitant sum, say approximately £25-£75 but you need to enquire as occasionally it can be prohibitively expensive.
 It would be sensible to find out as much as you can concerning the company managing the building as they will affect your use and enjoyment of the property.
 Being a leasehold owner you are often in the clutches of the managing agents from a financial perspective and when it comes to day to day issues such as the upkeep of the common parts.
 Enquire of other people what they think of their service.
 Finally, be sure you discover the dates that the maintenance fees are due to the managing agents and precisely how they are spending that money.